jmdataservices/iomodelR/README.md

-# iomodelR

 ![image](https://github.com/jmdataservices/iomodelR/blob/main/IOModellR-LogoWhite.png)

-This repo is the home of iomodelR, an IO Modelling package for R.
+<p style="text-align: center;">This repo is the home of iomodelR, an IO Modelling package for R.</p>